tech2elevate/tech2elevate/pages/curriculum/week_5/lesson.md

 - Students will be able to understand functions and what they are
 - Students will be able to write functions
-- Students will be able to use event listeners
 - Students will be able to identify the use of an object
 - Students will be able to create an object
 - Students will be able to explain what the DOM is
+- Students will be able to use event listeners

 ## Goals

-- Students will have...
+- Students will have an event listener to the 'Add Item' buttons

 ## Agenda for the day